-Ford F-150 years to avoid — most common problems
+Best and worst Ford F-150 years — which to avoid

 Most common Ford F-150 problems